scarlett-KONG/QUBO/readme.md

 $$
 ### Integer Partition Problem Implementation

 The integer partition problem can be implemented in a Jupyter notebook.
-The notebook `integer_partition.ipynb` demonstrates how to set up and solve the problem using the QUBO formulation.
+The notebook `integer_partition.py` demonstrates how to set up and solve the problem using the QUBO formulation.

 In the notebook, we: